2008 Women's Junior World Handball Championship

 The 2008 Women's Junior World Handball Championship was the 16th edition of the tournament and took place in Macedonia from 21 July to 3 August 2008.

 Germany won the gold-medal match by defeating Denmark 25-23 while South Korea got the bronze medal.

 Hosting rights and draw

-Macedonia won the hosting rights to host the 2008 edition at an IHF congress in April 2007.
+Macedonia won the rights to host the 2008 edition at an IHF congress in April 2007.
 The draw for the 2008 edition was held on May 18, 2008 at SRC Kale in Skopje with the twenty teams being drawn in four groups of five.
-Three weeks before the championship began, Uruguay withdrew from the competition as they was replaced by Chile.
+Three weeks before the championship began, Uruguay withdrew from the competition and were replaced by Chile.